KYRV: Adult hits: 2005–2017

-Classic rock: 2017–2025
+Classic rock: 2017-2026

 On March 24, 2017, iHeartMedia announced that KQJK would flip to classic rock as "93.7 The River".
 The station officially made the change on April 3 at 12:01 am.
 The final song on Jack FM was "Purple Rain" by Prince, while the first song on "The River" was "Start Me Up" by The Rolling Stones.
 The station launched with a full-time DJ lineup with extensive history in the Sacramento market, including KRXQ veterans Dog & Joe in mornings, Monica Lowe from KZZO in middays, Derek Moore from KSEG in afternoons, and the syndicated Sixx Sense with Nikki Sixx in evenings.
 KQJK changed its call letters to KYRV the same day.
 Moore was laid off from iHeartMedia in late 2020.
 Morning show Producer Dana Thompson was officially added to the morning show line up in May 2021.
 Thompson was laid off from iHeartMedia in August 2023.

-Classic hits: 2025–present
+Classic hits: 2026-present

-On March 13, 2025, the station's format shifted to classic hits from classic rock - playing a wider variety of music from 1980s and 1990s, with a new slogan, "Sacramento's Greatest Hits".
+On May 6, 2026, the station segued to classic hits while retaining the River branding, and introduced a new on-air lineup including talent voice tracked from sister stations WRFY-FM and KJEB, and syndicated programs such as The Martha Quinn Show, and American Top 40 – The 80’s on Sunday mornings.